 - Buttons: Are the buttons or icons shown in the right place?
 Do their color change on being hovered or clicked?
 What will be shown in each product cell on being hovered on or not hovered on?

-To test the listing page navigation, there are several test cases for your ecommerce website:
+To test the listing page navigation, we must cover several test cases for your ecommerce websites:

 - Subcategory: In this field, the tester must test if the list of subcategories is enough.
 Another area is whether each subcategory link is clickable and directs to the right page.

 - Sort-by: How is the sort-by function displayed?
 What is the default sort-logic?
-Check the list of sort-by logic and their function if each sort-by logic works appropriately?
+Check the list of sort-by logic and their functions if each sort-by logic works appropriately?

 - Pagination: How is the pagination displayed?
 How many products are displayed on each listing page?
 Does the listing page have infinite scroll functionality?

-- Blocks: this section can be tested as the homepage.
+- Blocks: We should test this section as the homepage.

 - Wishlist block: How is this block displayed?
 Does each product link in this block work?
 Can the products in the wishlist block be added to the cart?
-Can and how can the products here be removed?
+Can and how can the tester remove the products here?
 Please note that to test this function, the tester must login.

-- Compare block: How is it displayed?
+- Compare block: How does it appeared?
 Does the product link directly to the right product page?
 How are the selected products removed in this block?
 Does the compare function work appropriately?

-- Product type: It’s necessary to check the product type because different product types may be suitable for different display layout.
+- Product type: It’s necessary to check the product type because different product types may be suitable for different display layouts.

-- Product images: Both the main image and the slider images should be tested.
-Are they the right pictures of the product?
-How can customers switch images (by clicking on the other image or by clicking on the arrow,…)?
+- Product images: We must test both the main photos and the slider images.
+Are they good pictures of the product?
+How can customers switch images (by clicking on the other image or clicking on the arrow)?